 You can skip the tedious telephoning by using our insurance guide online.
 Enter your information and qualified agents and brokers can give you recommendations almost instantly.
 Just click on the "Get a Quote" button at the top of any page to start the process.

 Most companies have an outreach program to assist people in paying their supplementary insurance premiums.
-These programs can help you pay your premium if an emergency or financial burden prevent you from access to insurance.
+These programs can help you pay your premium if an emergency or financial burden prevents you from access to insurance.

 There are a few other factors under your control, as well.
 Many policies base their life and health insurance premiums on certain factors.
 Modify your behaviour to reduce costs.

 Smokers should expect to pay more for health insurance.
-Tobacco use increases the chances of insurance payout for serious lung issues, cancers and heart disease.
+Tobacco use increases the chances of an insurance payout for serious lung issues, cancers and heart disease.

 Even secondhand smoke affects pregnancies and children.
 Quit smoking to prevent premium increases.